samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/15_inventory_asset_management.md

 You now have multiple formats for structured inventory storage, ready for analysis or automation pipelines.

-## Section 4 – Integrating Inventory into App Rollouts
+## 15.4 Integrating Inventory into App Rollouts

 Use inventory metrics to make rollout decisions dynamically.